matrix-org/matrix-spec-proposals/proposals/3901-deleting-state.md

 TODO: specific spec wording change

 ### Potential issues

+If clients actually need deleted state to render properly, this would imply that events have been marked as deleted when they should not have been.
+(Note: we are discussing room state here, not state events.
+Deleted state events should be returned as normal when the events timeline is requested.
+This allows users to explore historical events.)

+The only time when a deleted state event is needed to update room state is when a client has already received non-deleted state for this `event_key`.
+Since this proposal only affects initial sync, clients have not received any state, so this does not apply.

 ### Alternatives

 We could simply not do this, and hope that the measures we will take to reduce